Unvanquished/validate-release/README.md

 - Linux binaries have no unexpected changes in dynamic dependencies
 - Build IDs in symbol files match chose of binaries (i.e. the symbols actually come from the right binary)

-Running the script on the 0.51.1 release produces the following output:
+Running the script on the 0.51.1 release produces the following output on stdout:

     # python3 validate_release.py unvanquished_0.51.1.zip
+    Unwanted file "symbols.7z" found in unvanquished_0.51.1/pkg/unvanquished_0.51.1.dpk
+    Missing md5sums file in pkg/
     File 'nacl_loader' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o700
     File 'irt_core-x86_64.nexe' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o600
     File 'nacl_helper_bootstrap' in unvanquished_0.51.1/linux-amd64.zip has odd permissions 0o700